madskronborg/saas-toolkit/docs/Integrations/Redis.md

 ## Settings

-Add support for configuring your Redis client(s) directly in your app settings with `saas_toolkit.ext.redis.RedisSettings`.
+Add support for configuring your Redis client(s) directly in your app settings with `kitman.ext.redis.RedisSettings`.

 **Environment Variables**